stefanleoussis/Music-Visualizer/README.md

 ## TODO this week

 - Look into Markdown format
+- Look into PIP(pthon package manager)
+	- Make sure version I download it for my macos
+        - Learn About it
 ## Music-Visualizer Project Outline

 - Figure out to get audio streams into python program